Hydra-Chain/node/doc/sparknet-guide.md

-# LT Testnet Usage and Information
+# HYDRA Testnet Usage and Information

-LT is a decentralized blockchain project built on Bitcoin's UTXO model, but with support for Ethereum Virtual Machine based smart contracts.
+HYDRA is a decentralized blockchain project built on Bitcoin's UTXO model, but with support for Ethereum Virtual Machine based smart contracts.
 It achieves this through the revolutionary Account Abstraction Layer.
-For more general information about LT as well as links to join our community, go to https://locktrip.com
+For more general information about HYDRA as well as links to join our community, go to https://locktrip.com

-Welcome to LT Testnet, the first public testnet for the LT blockchain.
+Welcome to HYDRA Testnet, the first public testnet for the HYDRA blockchain.
 The testnet is designed primarily for developers, and as such documentation at this point will be technical and suited more for developers.
 Testnet tokens do not hold any value and should not be traded for any monetary instruments.
 The testnet can be reset or forked at anytime as deemed necessary for development.

-# Using Smart Contracts with LT
+# Using Smart Contracts with HYDRA

-The smart contract interface in LT still requires some technical knowledge.
+The smart contract interface in HYDRA still requires some technical knowledge.

 To demonstrate how to deploy and interact with a simple we will use this contract:

     pragma solidity ^0.4.0;

-    contract LTTest {
+    contract HYDRATest {
        uint storedNumber;
-       function LTTest() {
+       function HYDRATest() {
            storedNumber=1;
        }
        function setNumber(uint number) public{